 You at 31 weeks pregnant

 Stretch marks are common at this stage, especially if you’ve gained weight quickly.
+There's not much you can do about stretch marks, despite what the advertisements for creams and other potions say.
 Stretch marks are permanent, but they’ll fade in colour after your baby is born.

 The ligaments around your pelvis are softening and stretching, getting ready for birth.
 The way you walk might change as your centre of gravity shifts.
 This is normal.
 For safety and comfort, it might be time to shelve your favourite high heels.